Hi guys! Is trading for everybody? No!

 Who works in the industry might have noticed that in office groups of employees claim that that company is the most challenging in the world.
 The way you work there nowhere else, people can’t realize the level of stress you suffer in that specific company.

-The point is that this is normally…the same thing in different companies so either they are all the most challenging or this is sort of a mindset of most of the people and I’m not here claiming that trading is the most challenging thing out there, but it is challenging.
+The point is that this is normal…the same thing in different companies so either they are all the most challenging or this is sort of a mindset of most of the people and I’m not here claiming that trading is the most challenging thing out there, but it is challenging.

 So there must… there are some professions which are much more valuable much more difficult and with many more obstacles than trading but still trading has some obstacles.

-The first obstacle is psychological because if you know that you can’t stand losses or even big gains because once you see a big gain you lose your capability of making the good choices for for your positions then obviously you have some problems.
+The first obstacle is psychological because if you know that you can’t stand losses or even big gains because once you see a big gain you lose your capability of making the good choices for your positions then obviously you have some problems.

 If you can’t cope with losses because you really feel bad, it’s not the profession for you.